SAFETY & FAQ's

-Disinfectant cleaning is done prior to daily opening and consists of wiping down all surfaces throughout museum.
+Disinfectant cleaning is done prior to the daily opening and consists of wiping down all surfaces throughout the museum.
 In addition, each evening a staff member vacuums and mops museum floors, and sanitizes restrooms.
-All plastic toys, pretend food, blocks, balls, plastic cars and trucks etc. are washed in dishwasher for sanitization as needed throughout the day and each week.
+All plastic toys, pretend food, blocks, balls, plastic cars, and trucks, etc. are washed in the dishwasher for sanitization as needed throughout the day and each week.
 Staff members are required to consistently wash their hands and remind guests to use hand disinfectant located in various places throughout the museum.

 Staff carefully monitors activities to ensure the safety and health of all visitors, especially children within the Museum facility.
 Adults have the responsibility of screening their children's health and ensuring that they play responsibly.
 If a situation arises where a child or adult becomes sick, observed to be in some distress, or in need of assistance, please report to a staff member immediately.
 In the event that there is a need to clean up bodily fluids, this will be immediately by a staff member.